2009 Suzuki SX4 Wagon Interior

 - "The SX4's quiet cabin was another positive I couldn't help but be impressed with.
 Neither road nor wind noise was ever a problem, and I could hold hushed conversations during highway driving." -- Cars.com

-- "The cabin is roomy enough for four average-size adults," -- New York Times
+- "The cabin is roomy enough for four average-size adults," -- The New York Times

 - "Reasonably comfortable room for five passengers -- if the rear middle rider is slim." -- Kelley Blue Book

-- The rear bench is "Better than expected for this class.
+- "[The back seat is] better than expected for this class.
 Good toe space, with adequate knee and leg room, even with the front seats moved far back." -- Consumer Guide

-Reviewers are pleased with the interior features on the SX4 crossover.
+Reviewers are pleased with the interior features on the SX4 wagon.
 Standout base features include remote keyless entry and power windows.
-Options for the SX4 are few, but include cruise control and a leather-wrapped steering wheel with integrated audio controls.
-Reviewers also report that the interior seems well-built, but that the stereo could sound better.
+Options for the SX4 wagon are few, but include cruise control and a leather-wrapped steering wheel with integrated audio controls.
+Reviewers also report that the interior seems well-built.

-- The stereo is "a little tinny-sounding when the volume is cranked up." -- New York Times
+- "[The stereo is] a little tinny-sounding when the volume is cranked up." -- The New York Times